PMuiruri/hproject/README.md

   - react
   -react-dom
   - react-router-dom 4.3.1
+- Create the database using the homeworkdatabase.sql file in Database folder -Run command `mysql -u username -p database_name < homeworkdatabase.sql` -Change directory to the Frontend h-project folder
-- start the client side by running `npm start`
+  - start the client side by running `npm start` -Change directory to the Backend h-project folder
   - start node server using command `node index`
 - start the mysql database
-- The app can be accessed on http://localhost:3000
+- The app can be accessed on http://localhost:3000 -Add, edit, delete or view homework from the different views

 ## Deployment
 `npm run build`